-A BDR is a sales professional dedicated to finding new business and tapping into new markets.
-These professionals achieve these goals by finding leads, qualifying them, and setting appointments for the sales team.
+A business development representative (BDR) is a sales professional dedicated to finding new business and tapping into new markets.
+These professionals achieve these goals by finding leads, qualifying them, and setting appointments for your sales reps.

-A BDR must have impeccable research skills.
+A business development representative must have impeccable research skills.
 Frequently, these professionals are pointed toward a particular industry or region.
 Then they’re given the freedom to perform their own research and identify the most appropriate leads.
-That’s one of the key ways they differ from Sales Development Representatives.
+That’s one of the key ways they differ from a Sales Development Representative.
 (More on those differences later.)

-Because BDRs have a lot of autonomy, it’s very important for you to develop a high level of product knowledge.
-Therefore, BDRs should be included in product meetings and provided with updates about your product or service.
-A BDR can use this valuable information to assess whether a lead is actually a viable target.
+Because business development representatives have a lot of autonomy, it’s very important for you to develop a high level of product knowledge.
+Therefore, business development reps should be included in product meetings and provided with updates about your product or service.
+A business development rep can use this valuable information to assess whether a lead is actually a viable target.

 In addition to great research skills, a clear product roadmap and a high level of product knowledge, BDRs must have excellent written and verbal communication skills.
 These abilities can really help them connect with new leads and articulate the benefits of your product or service.